vgteam/sequenceTubeMap/public/help/help.md

 Users can compose URLs that link to a specific view.
 To do so, users will require specific information about files and tracks.
 The link has a [query string](https://en.wikipedia.org/wiki/Query_string#Structure) that consists of key-value pairs separated by ampersands, where the keys are not URL-econded and the values are URL-encoded.
 Keys can use brackets to encode hierarchical structures such as arrays and objects.
 For arrays, put a number in brackets to assign a new value to or access a value in that entry in the array, and for objects, put the key's name in brackets to assign a new value to or access a value in that entry in the object.
 The key's name should **not** be in quotes.

 These are the fields that can be included in the URL:
-1. Name of Data.
-Example: name=snp1kg-BRCA1
+1. `tracks`
-2. Information about tracks.
+Information about tracks.
 Tracks are objects consisting of trackFile, trackType, and trackColorSettings.
 To retrieve this information, index the tracks array to access the object and respective keys.

 A track JSON object might look like this:
 ```